NoamYehuda/Notes-App/README.md

 # Notes-App
-A project i did as part of "The Modern JavaScript Bootcamp" course at udemy.
+A project I did as part of "The Modern JavaScript Bootcamp" course at udemy.

 Description:
 This is a note app for the web.